tud-amr/mpc_planner/README.md

 eval "$(pyenv init -)"
 ```

-Then install python3.8.10 and activate it, before `poetry install`
+Then install python3.8.10 and activate it, before installing the `poetry` environment:

 ```
 pyenv install 3.8.10